 Our condensed consolidated financial statements are presented in U.S. dollars, which is our reporting currency.
 The financial position and results of operations of our subsidiaries MeiraGTx UK II Limited, MeiraGTx Ireland DAC, MeiraGTx Netherlands B.V. and MeiraGTx B.V. are measured using the foreign subsidiaries' local currency as the functional currency.
 These entities' cash accounts holding U.S. dollars and intercompany payables and receivables are remeasured based upon the exchange rate at the date of remeasurement with the resulting gain or loss included in the condensed consolidated statements of operations and comprehensive loss.
-Expenses of such subsidiaries have been translated into U.S. dollars at average exchange rates prevailing during the period.
-Assets and liabilities have been translated at the rates of exchange on the condensed consolidated balance sheet date.
-The resulting translation gain and loss adjustments are recorded directly as a separate component of shareholders' equity and as other comprehensive loss on the condensed consolidated statements of operations and comprehensive loss.
+The Company also has gains and losses on foreign currency exchanges which is also included as part of the foreign currency gains and losses on the condensed consolidated statements of operations and comprehensive loss.